Standard Model Theory for the FCC-ee Tera-Z stage: : the path to theoretical luminosity precision

-The third group of corrections are the higher order terms.
-The emission of two (or more) electron pairs is suppressed by another factor $(\frac{\alpha} {\pi} \ln\frac{|t|}{m_e^2})^2 \sim 10^{-3}$ and is negligible.
-The additional $e^+e^- +n\gamma$ correction is non-negligible.
-Its evaluation was based either on LO structure functions (\cite{Arbuzov:1995qd} (Table~1), \cite{Montagna:1998vb} (Fig.~8), \cite{Jadach:1992nk}) or on the YFS~\cite{Yennie:1961ad} soft approximation \cite{Jadach:1996ca} (Fig.~4), resulting in quite different results and their comparison is rather inconclusive.
-They are at most of the order of 0.5 to 0.75 of the additional $e^+e^-$ correction (without $\gamma$).
-The remaining non-leading, non-soft additional $e^+e^-+n\gamma$ corrections are suppressed by another $1/ \ln\frac{|t|}{m_e^2} \sim 0.06$ and should be negligible ($\sim 0.003\%$).
-It would be also possible to calculate the additional $e^+e^- +\gamma$ real emission in a way similar to the existing code for LEP2 physics, \cite{Denner:2002cg}
+Another important group of corrections to light fermion pair emission are the higher-order terms.
+The emission of two (or more) electron pairs is suppressed by another factor $(\frac{\alpha} {\pi} \ln\frac{|t|}{m_\mathrm{e}^2})^2 \sim 10^{-3}$ and is negligible.
+The additional $\mathrm{e}^+\mathrm{e}^- +n\gamma$ correction is non-negligible.
+Its evaluation was based either on LO structure functions (Table 1 in Ref. \cite{Arbuzov:1995qd}, Fig. 8 in Ref. \cite{Montagna:1998vb}, \cite{Jadach:1992nk}) or on the YFS~\cite{Yennie:1961ad} soft approximation (Fig. 4 in Ref. \cite{Jadach:1996ca}), resulting in quite different results, and their comparison is rather inconclusive.
+They are, at most, of the order of 0.5--0.75 of the additional $\mathrm{e}^+\mathrm{e}^-$ correction (without $\gamma$).
+The remaining non-leading, non-soft additional $\mathrm{e}^+\mathrm{e}^-+n\gamma$ corrections are suppressed by another $1/ \ln\frac{|t|}{m_\mathrm{e}^2} \sim 0.06$ and should be negligible (${\sim}0.003\%$).
+It would also be possible to calculate the additional $\mathrm{e}^+\mathrm{e}^- +\gamma$ real emission in a way similar to the existing code for LEP2 physics \cite{Denner:2002cg}.

-The above improvements can be implemented either directly in the upgraded \bhlumi\ or using a separate calculation, such as \bhlumi~2.30~\cite{Jadach:1996ca} code, or external MC programs like these of Refs.~\cite{Montagna:1998vb,Montagna:1999eu}.
-To summarize, the proposed future error budget is the following: (1) The contribution of light quark pairs must be calculated with the accuracy of 25\%, i.e.\ 0.0027\%.
-(2) The contribution of the muon pairs will be known to 10\%, i.e.\ to 0.0008\%.
-(3) The non-leading, non-soft additional $e^+e^-+n\gamma$ corrections will be treated as an error of 0.003\%.
-Adding (1)--(3) in quadrature we obtain 0.004\%.
-Applying safety factor of 1.5 we end up with 0.006\% possible pair production uncertainty forecast for the FCC-ee, quoted in Table~\ref{tab:lep2fcc}.
+We summarize as follows on uncertainties due to light fermion pair emissions: (1) the contribution of light quark pairs must be calculated with an accuracy of 25\%, \ie 0.0027\%; (2) the contribution of the muon pairs will be known to 10\%, \ie to 0.0008\%; (3) the non-leading, non-soft additional $\mathrm{e}^+\mathrm{e}^-+n\gamma$ corrections will be treated as an error of 0.003\%.
+Adding points (1)--(3) in quadrature, we obtain 0.004\%.
+Applying a safety factor of 1.25, we end up with 0.005\% for the possible pair production uncertainty forecast for the FCC-ee, quoted in Table~\ref{tab:lep2fcc}.
+These improvements can be implemented either directly in the upgraded \bhlumi\ or using a separate calculation, such as \bhlumi~version 2.30~\cite{Jadach:1996ca} code, or external MC programs, like those of Refs.~\cite{Montagna:1998vb,Montagna:1999eu}.